Learned Scalable Video Coding For Humans and Machines: Experiments

-We used the following video codecs as benchmarks: x265 (`very slow' mode)~\cite{x265}, VVenC (v1.8.0) \cite{vvenc} with LDP profile (randomacess\_slow.cfg), DCVC-TCM~\cite{dcvc_tcm}, CANF-VC~\cite{canf}, and DCVC \cite{dcvc}.
-Among these, x265 was chosen as the anchor against which all other codecs are compared.
-For x265, which is an efficient implementation of HEVC~\cite{hevc}, the quantization parameter (QP) values were $\{27, 29, 32, 38\}$.
-For VVenC, which is an efficient implementation of VVC~\cite{vvc}, QP values were $\{22, 24, 27, 29\}$.
-The internal color space for x265 and VVenC was YUV420 (8 bit).
-Also, four reference frames were used for motion estimation in these conventional codecs.
+We used the following video codecs as benchmarks: HEVC, VVC, DCVC-TCM~\cite{dcvc_tcm}, CANF-VC~\cite{canf}, and DCVC \cite{dcvc}.
+For HEVC, we used HM 18.0~\cite{hm} with LDP profile (encoder\_lowdelay\_P\_main.cfg), and for VVC, we employed VTM 23.4 \cite{vtm} with LDP profile (encoder\_lowdelay\_P\_vtm.cfg).
+Among these, VTM was chosen as the anchor against which all other codecs are compared.
+For HM, which is the standard implementation of HEVC~\cite{hevc}, the quantization parameter (QP) values were $\{27, 29, 32, 38\}$.
+For VTM, which is the standard implementation of VVC~\cite{vvc}, QP values were $\{22, 24, 27, 29\}$.
+The internal color space for HM and VTM was YUV420 (8 bit).
+Also, four past reference frames were used for motion estimation in these conventional codecs.
 However, all the tested learned codecs (CANF-VC, DCVC-TCM, LCCM-VC, DCVC, and the proposed method) use only one reference frame in their optical flow estimators.
 As reported in \cite{dcvc_tcm}, if we use only one reference frame for the conventional codecs instead of four, their performance will be degraded considerably.
-In the experiments, we set the IntraPeriod (also known as Group Of Pictures, GOP) to 32 for all codecs when testing them on SFU-HW-Objects-v1.
+In line with the common practice in previous learned video codecs \cite{canf,dcvc_tcm}, in the experiments, we set the IntraPeriod (also known as Group Of Pictures, GOP) to 32 for all codecs when testing them on SFU-HW-Objects-v1 to be able to compare our results with other existing works.
+For intra-frame coding of the first frame in each GOP, we used the intra-frame coder from CANF-VC for the base layer and the intra-frame coder from DCVC-TCM for the enhancement layer.
 On the TVD dataset, the GOP size is set to 3 because sequences are 3-frames long.
+For CANF-VC, DCVC-TCM, LCCM-VC, and DCVC, which require RGB frames, we first converted all YUV 420 videos to RGB format using ffmpeg \cite{ffmpeg}, following the ITU-R BT.709 recommendation \cite{ITU709}.
+The resulting RGB frames were then used for both training and inference.